libretro/docs/docs/guides/controller-autoconfiguration.md

 ###### Pro Controller (default-off).cfg
 ```
-# This file uses the legacy controller name "Pro Controller" (generated by RetroArch on Linux 5.15)
+# This file uses the legacy Device Index "Pro Controller" (generated by RetroArch on Linux 5.15)
 # "(default-off)" was added to the file name to indicate that the autoconfig file is not active by default.
 See comments for input_vendor_id and input_product_id.
 input_device = "Pro Controller"
 # Due to the uncommon nature of this device, the autoconfig file is not active by default.
 This precaution is taken to avoid potential conflicts with the widely-used Nintendo Switch Pro Controller (nintendo-hid version) file.
 Button layouts are not compatible.
 To activate this configuration: